-Going forward, incentive awards may be in the form of stock options, restricted stock, restricted stock units and performance and other awards.
+Incentive awards may be in the form of stock options, restricted stock, restricted stock units and performance and other awards.
 In the case of incentive stock options, the exercise price will not be less than 100% of the fair market value of shares covered at the time of the grant, or 110% for incentive stock options granted to persons who own more than 10% of the Company's voting stock.
 Options granted will generally vest over a three-year period from the date of grant and will be exercisable for ten years, except that the term may not exceed five years for incentive stock options granted to persons who own more than 10% of the Company's outstanding common stock.

 Stock-based compensation expense is determined based on the fair value of the stock-based awards and recognized over the vesting period.
-The Company recognized \$1,865,993 and \$3,563,675 in stock-based compensation expense related to Restricted Stock Units and stock options for the years ended December 31, 2017 and 2016, respectively.
-As of December 31, 2017, there was no unamortized stock-based compensation.
+The Company recognized \$543,089 and \$1,865,993 in stock-based compensation expense related to stock options for the years ended December 31, 2018 and 2017, respectively.
+As of December 31, 2018, there was unamortized stock-based compensation of approximately \$0.1 million.